Ghooosstt/docker-IdentityIQ/README.md

 If you need to send your containers data to another host, or if you want to backup your volumes data.
 You can use the `volumes_backup.bat` script for Windows or `volumes_backup.sh` script for Linux.

-These scripts will generate a tarball for MySQL and for OpenLDAP containers data.
+These scripts will generate a tar archive of MySQL and OpenLDAP containers data.

 - **Your containers must be stopped.**

 ## Restore volumes data

-Place the backup tarballs in the root of this directory, and use the `volumes_restore.bat` script for Windows or `volumes_backup.sh` script for Linux.
+Place the backup tar archives in the root of this directory, and use the `volumes_restore.bat` script for Windows or `volumes_backup.sh` script for Linux.

 - **The iiq-tomcat container must be in the same version as the MySQL backup.**
 - **Your containers must exist and must be stopped.**